SarahLabrotLientz/WeatherApp/README.md

 # WeatherApp
-A weather dashboard providing current and future forecasts for cities around the world.
+A weather app providing current and future forecasts for cities around the world.

 HOW IT WORKS: